MicrosoftDocs/sql-docs/docs/2014/reporting-services/create-modify-and-delete-shared-data-sources-ssrs.md

 ms.assetid: 1e58c1c2-5ecf-4ce6-9d04-0a8acfba17be
 caps.latest.revision: 50
 author: "douglaslM"
-ms.author: "carlasab"
+ms.author: "douglasl"
 manager: "mblythe"
 ---
 # Create, Modify, and Delete Shared Data Sources (SSRS)
-  A shared data source is a set of data source connection properties that can be referenced by multiple reports, models, and data-driven subscriptions that run on a [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] report server.
+  A shared data source is a set of data source connection properties that can be referenced by multiple reports, models, and data-driven subscriptions that run on a [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] report server.
 Shared data sources provide an easy way to manage data source properties that often change over time.
 If a user account or password changes, or if you move the database to a different server, you can update the connection information in one place.

  Shared data sources are optional for reports and data-driven subscriptions, but required for report models.
 If you plan to use report models for ad hoc reporting, you must create and maintain a shared data source item to provide connection information to the model.